This week’s summer spotlight is Home Style… Let’s review The Pack Rat’s Guide To Create a Guest Room on the fly

 Allow at least half a closet for hanger space… use different color hangers than the ones you use for yourself so sharing doesn’t turn into an impromptu game of hide and seek.

 If you don’t have a spare bedroom, or a pullout couch, use an air mattress, but do make it up in pretty linens to create a “real” and inviting place to sleep rather than a crash pad.
 Tip: Select flat sheets in the closet size to the air mattress to guarantee a snug fit.

 Keep a set of fresh towels in the sleeping area if your guest has to share a bathroom-this will avoid any awkward feeling of using the wrong towel.
 Liquid soap is a hygienic plus for sharing bathrooms.

-Electronically equip the sleeping area with an alarm clock- the Sony ICF-C160SILVER Cube Design Dream is particularly stylish- radio, portable cd player, descent reading light, and some electric outlets to recharge a cell phone or plug-in a laptop makes for less nightstand clutter.
+Electronically equip the sleeping area with an alarm clock.
+One that also includes a descent reading light and some electric outlets to recharge a cell phone or plug-in a laptop makes for less nightstand clutter.

 If you have a travel-size steamer or iron, leave it available for your guest, otherwise point the way to the touch-up area in the house.

 Most important, clear a path to prop luggage– just in case your guest is the type who prefers to live out of suitcase rather than with all your niceties… ooooh well.